RDMeneses/WTICG-SBSeg25/README.md

 ---
 # License

-This work is available under the MIT License.
+This work is released under the MIT License.